Relationship Reset Button

 - In Final Fantasy IX, Freya's love, Sir Fratley, is wounded in battle and forgets who she is.
 Although she does eventually meet up with him again, he still doesn't know her.

-- This temporarily happens after the Relationship Upgrade in Kim Possible, where Kim is hit by a memory-erasing ray that takes some time to wear off, and the very last thing she manages to remember is that she and Ron are dating, to Ron's utter frustration.
+- This temporarily happens after the Relationship Upgrade in Kim Possible, where Kim is hit by a memory-erasing ray that takes some time to wear off, and the very last thing she manages to remember is that she and Ron had become a couple at the end of the previous school year, to Ron's utter frustration.

 - At the beginning of season 2 of Danny Phantom when Desiree wipes everyone's memories and Danny forgets who Sam is.